 When I realized how powerful the matcha is, then I started to drink it more often.
 Usually, I replace my afternoon coffee with matcha and that brings me enough energy to survive the sleepy afternoon time.
 Before I drank coffee in the morning and often I took another cup of coffee after lunch when I felt like I’m going to fall asleep.
 I don’t think that coffee is bad.
 It’s just like every other thing too much of something isn’t right.
 Matcha, on the other hand, gives me the same amount of energy like coffee.
 Sometimes it might even be better because it will provide me with long-lasting energy.

 Over the years I have tried a lot of different matcha teas and lattes.
 The best ones are always with best quality and grade.
 There is a big difference between culinary matcha (C grade), premium grade (B grade) and ceremonial grade (A grade) matcha.
-The first one is better for baking and the other one is good for matcha latte.
-I personally use only A grade matcha at home and I prefer to get all the beneficial thing from matcha right away.
+The first one is better for baking and the ceremonial grade is good for matcha latte (such as Meiko).
+Some even make a difference with ceremonial grade matcha.
+So, if you prefer to drink it without coconut milk or other milk, then I suggest you buy the extra good quality ceremonial grade matcha (such as Misaki or Matsu).
+I use only ceremonial grade matcha at home and I prefer to get all the beneficial thing from matcha right away.

 Matcha Latte with Coconut Milk

 - 1,5 cup of water

 - 2 teaspoons matcha powder (I prefer ceremonial grade Meiko matcha on my latte)

 - 1 tsp maple syrup or raw honey (optional, quite often I even skip this part and just enjoy plain matcha.
 There is enough sweetness in the vanilla and coconut milk)

 - 2 tbsp full-fat organic coconut milk (choose tin one and refrigerate overnight and use the firm part of the milk)